teambit/docs/docs/setup-authentication.md

 ## Authentication issues

-There are several things you can do if you encountered `fatal: permission to Collection <collectionname> was denied` error message.
+Several things you can do if you encountered `fatal: permission to Collection <collectionname> was denied` error message:

 ### Timeout after a long hang time